Hi there! Welcome to Bibs.live. I’m Bibs. *Awkward hug* It’s a pleasure to meet you. 🙂 I’m really glad you’re here.

 1. I’m in my twenties… a “millennial” if you will.

-2. I work remotely for a startup in San Francisco.
+2. I work remotely for a company in Florida.

 3. I love spicy foods.

 4. I cry (a lot).

 6. I have every intention of washing & straightening my hair every day, but it’s usually pulled back, frizzy & full of dry shampoo.

 8. I’m a raging introvert…but I also hate being alone for too long.

 10. I have an atypical form of Cystic Fibrosis, so my journey to health has been a rocky one.

 11. My everyday post-work routine in 4 words: Bra off.
 Pajamas on.

 12. Watching the news makes me sad and scared.